 While many other states have passed laws to contain medical liability payouts and provide greater fairness in medical liability litigation, New York has not, which is why our medical liability insurance and payout costs far exceed every other state in the country.
-In fact, in 2023 New York exceeded the 2nd highest state Pennsylvania by 35%, the 3rd highest state Florida by 58%, and 4th highest state California by 83%!
+In fact, in 2023 New York had twice the payouts as the 2nd highest state Pennsylvania and exceeded the combined payouts of California and Florida.
 The Legislature must take steps to contain these costs.